 These cards were originally playing cards, that French occultists adapted for use in Tarot.
 This means that it is much more down to the reader to intuit the meaning of the cards, without the assistance of visual stimuli, especially in the case of the Minor Arcana.

-A Tarot of Marseille deck may appeal if you have an affinity for very old traditions, if the simplicity appeals to your senses or you are drawn to the strong Christian symbolism.
+A Tarot of Tarot of Marseille may appeal if you have an affinity for very old traditions, if the simplicity appeals to your senses or you are drawn to the strong Christian symbolism.

 Designed specifically for use in Tarot, this is the most popular style deck in the English-speaking world.
-The artwork of these cards is much more detailed than the Marseille deck, which is especially obvious when it comes to the Minor Arcana.
+The artwork of these cards is much more detailed than the Tarot of Marseille, which is especially obvious when it comes to the Minor Arcana.
 Rather than simply depicted the number of the card, each card shows a vignette of people engaged in some kind of activity.
 For example, the Three of Cups now shows three young women dancing together and raising their cups with suggestions of celebration and sharing bounty.
-It is also with Rider-Waite that Batons become Wands and Coins become Pentacles.
+It is also with Rider-Waite. that Batons become Wands and Coins become Pentacles.

 All the cards, Major and Minor Arcana, feature symbolism drawn from Astrology, Kabbalah and occult practices.

-Rider-Waite cards also re-order some of the Major Arcana from the Marseilles system.
-The Justice card and the Strength card, which are number 8 and 11 respectively in the Marseilles Tarot, are switched in the Rider-Waite system.
+Rider-Waite. cards also re-order some of the Major Arcana from the Marseilles system.
+The Justice card and the Strength card, which are number 8 and 11 respectively in the Tarot of Marseille, are switched in the Rider-Waite. system.

 In the Minor Arcana the masculine Page court card is re-imagined as a female Princess card, creating a gender balance among the court cards.
 Meanwhile the Minor Arcana return to the more simplistic depiction of just the number of the cards – the Three of Cups showing just three cups – but with much more stylised art work.
 Each card also receives a subheading describing the core motivational aspect (for example Fear or Lust).

-The Thoth deck renames some of the Major Arcana.
-For example, Strength becomes Lust, Justice becomes Adjustment (and both are returned to their original position as in the Marseilles deck), Temperance becomes Art and Judgement becomes The Aeon.
+The Thoth Deck renames some of the Major Arcana.
+For example, Strength becomes Lust, Justice becomes Adjustment (and both are returned to their original position as in the Tarot of Marseille), Temperance becomes Art and Judgement becomes The Aeon.
 These changes remove some Christian symbology to align the cards more with occult theology.
-For example, the Rider-Waite deck carried Judgement over from the Marseilles deck, and maintained the imagery of an Angel blowing a trumpet.
-The Aeon represents an era of divine influence in historic Egyptian beliefs, and in the Thoth deck the symbolism of the Aeon card shows the dawn of a new era.
+For example, the Rider-Waite. deck carried Judgement over from the Marseilles deck, and maintained the imagery of an Angel blowing a trumpet.
+The Aeon represents an era of divine influence in historic Egyptian beliefs, and in the Thoth Deck the symbolism of the Aeon card shows the dawn of a new era.